IBM/datastage-standalone-workshop/workshop/lab-3/README.md

 ![Transformer - 1.1 - add MIDINITIAL](images/transformer-1.1-add-midinitial.png)

 * Begin building the derivation rule for `MIDINITIAL` by finding the `NullToValue` function in the table.
 Clicking on the entry in the table will insert it in the "Derivation" at the top.
 You can also use the search bar to look for the function.
-Replace the `%input_column_input_column%` with the `<Link>.MIDINIT` input variable which can also be found in the table and the `%value%` with `" "`. `<Link>` represents the identifier of the input link for the transformer.
+Replace the `%input_column_input_column%` with the `<Link>.MIDINIT` input variable which can also be found in the table and the `%value%` with `" "`. `<Link>` represents the identifier of the input link for the ***Transformer***.
 Click `OK` to go back to the Stage page.

 ![Transformer - 1.2 - add MIDINITIAL derivation](images/transformer-1.2-add-midinitial-derivation.png)